JordanAnthonyKing/japanese/japanese.md

 Logical particles **always** attach to a noun.
 If we see a logical particle attached to anything else then we know that that word is functionally a noun.

-The noun and the particle attached to it are an inseperable pair.
+The noun and the particle attached to it are an inseparable pair.
 We must view the two together, they are a question and an answer which form a fundamental unit of the Japanese sentence.

 There cannot be a sentence without が, even if sometimes you can&rsquo;t see it. が can work in A is B sentences, descriptive sentences.
 The other particles can **only** work in A does B sentences, that is sentences with a verb engine.